 He and his fellow pioneers in the field of biology gave us insight into the fantastic diversity of life on Earth and its origins, including our own as a species.

-He is celebrated as one the greatest British scientists who ever lived, but in his time his radical theories brought him into conflict with members of the Church of England.
+Charles Darwin is celebrated as one of the greatest British scientists who ever lived, but in his time his radical theories brought him into conflict with members of the Church of England.

 Born in 1809 in Shrewsbury, Shropshire, Darwin was fascinated by the natural world from a young age.
 Growing up he was an avid reader of nature books and devoted his spare time to exploring the fields and woodlands around his home, collecting plants and insects.

 In 1825 Darwin enrolled in medical school at the University of Edinburgh, where he witnessed surgery on a child.
 Surgeries at the time would have been carried out without the use of anaesthetic or antiseptics, and fatalities were common.

 Watching this procedure left Darwin so traumatised that he gave up his studies without completing the course.